arontier/software/README.md

 Click OK and you should be able to use OpenVPN Client Connect again.
 If you disconnect from the hotspot, don't forget to choose "Automatic" in Location.
-Next time you connect to the hotspot, choose "Hotspot" in Location again.
+Next time you connect to the hotspot, simply choose "Hotspot" in Location again.
+That's it.

+Note.
 If you don't need Hotspot location any more, do this in a terminal:

 ```bash
 networksetup -deletelocation Hotspot